niccokunzmann/niccokunzmann.github.io/dichtungen/_posts/2016-12-22-santa-clause-is-coming-to-drown.md

 (                                around! )

   If you believe in this -
-  That he makes a list
+  That he makes a list,
 ( That he's making a list )
-  He is some kind of god
+  He is some kind of god.
 ( He is (kind of) a god )
-  and he should be dismissed:
+  Then he should be dismissed:
-  there shall be only one god around!
+  There shall be only one god around!

   If he knows when you are sleeping,
   And he knows when you're awake,